Contents of this post

 Temporary Visual Disabilities

-Some people may experience temporary visual impairments due to medications, accident or recovering from an eye surgery.
+Some people may experience temporary visual impairments due to medications, accidents, or recovering from eye surgery.

 Situational Visual Disability